linjf15/MR_tricks/README.md

 During the study based on Mendelian Randomization, several functions were proposed to solve several common problems, including:

 ## Special note
-Recently, I noticed that some uploaders in Bilibili seem to sell my codes, such as [Shining94](https://space.bilibili.com/295917932/).
+Recently, I noticed that some uploaders in Bilibili seem to sell my codes.
 The original purpose of this project is to share my solutions to certain problems in Mendelian Randomization without charge.
 I urge those guys stop selling my codes, and I decide to not share my recent findings on MR. If you have any questions, leave me a message.

 ## Preprocessing for exposure GWASs
 * how to get rsID from chromosome and position: `get_rsID_from_chr_pos`